Lignito79/Lignito79/README.md

 - 👀 I like to draw, listen to music, read... but most importantly in this case, video games and web development!

+- ✨ I know  about: HTML, CSS, JavaScript, C#, C++, Python.

-- 🌱 I’m currently learning Java, TypeScript, HTML and CSS
+- 🌱 I’m currently learning Java and TypeScript.

 <!---
 Lignito79/Lignito79 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.